dev-sayantan/data_projects/README.md

 # sayantann_coding_development_journey
-My learning journey and projects off all kind, related to coding/development/analytics
+My learning journey and projects of all kind, related to coding/development/analytics